dmcarth/Cue/README.md

 ```

 ### Cues
-The real power of Cue, however, comes from the way it treats dialogue and scene description.
-Both are treated as the same kind of thing: a cue.
-Dialogue is just a cue targeted at one person.
-Other cues can be targeted at other parts of the mise-en-scene.
+The real power of Cue, however, comes from the way it treats dialogue.
+On a fundamental level, dialogue is just scene description targeted at one person.
+Other cues can be targeted at other people and departments -- any part of the mise-en-scene can have a cue if it suits the writer and production team.

 ```
 Jack: This is a line of dialogue.